Utah School for the Blind

 USB also offers a residential based transition program (located in Ogden) for high school, post high and college transitioning students with a strong focus on the Expanded Core Curriculum (ECC).
 Students have opportunities to reach their full potential through diverse experiences, special programs and activities designed to enhance intellectual development, self-esteem, self-advocacy, and independence.
 Blind mentors live with students to provide modeling, guidance, and life experiences to promote successful transitioning to adult living.

-USB offers a wide variety of enrichment programs throughout the year for blind or visually impaired students throughout the state.
-Programs include ECC short term academies, online academies, weekend short programs, athletics, study abroad opportunities, summer camps, and White Cane Day – just to name a few.
-Please don’t hesitate to contact us regarding these many opportunities that will enhance your child’s experience during their developing years.
+USB offers a wide variety of enrichment programs throughout the year for blind or visually impaired students throughout the state which focus on ECC activities.
+Programs include ECC short term academies, online academies, weekend short programs, athletics, study abroad opportunities, summer camps, and White Cane Day.
+We are constantly looking at how we can provide opportunities to teach the ECC and create independence for students statewide.

 Associate Superintendent of the Blind

 Ogden, UT 84404

 Follow Utah School for the Blind on Social Media